vsa333/AlgLab-WS2526-material/sheets/05_graph_coloring/benchmarking/models_evalutation.md

 While almost all solvers found the same values for these graphs, none of them proved optimality and all timed out.
 Regardless, this profile differs a lot from the one above, with most solvers seemingly performing the same.
 However, just like with the Erdos-Renyi Graphs, the REP_GRB solver performed the worst, with the ASS_GRB solver being second to last.

-Notably, the pure SAT solver finds the best solution for90% of instances, but reaches the top last, finding asolution only within 30% of the best known for all instances.
+Notably, the pure SAT solver finds the best solution for 90% of instances, but reaches the top last, finding a solution only within 30% of the best known for all instances.

 ## Performance of finding Lower Bounds